 Student Services play a key role in supporting Student Life, Residence Life and Academic Life at Faulkner.
 Faulkner's Student Services are provided to promote the development of the whole person and facilitate the creation of a caring Christian environment.
 Faulkner's Student Services are designed to support student learning and enhance campus life.
 Through Student Services students receive assistance for success at Faulkner and develop skills for success in future life.
 Faulkner's Student Services are provided by offices across the University to effectively meet the needs of students.
 The various offices offering student services provide a wide range of programs, services, and activities to support a vibrant campus life in a caring Christian environment.
-The Student Services programs, services and activities include the Bookstore, Campus Safety, Career Services, Counseling Center, Special Services, Food Services, Health Services, Information and Technology Services and Postal Services.
+The Student Services programs, services, Food Services, Health Services, Information and Technology Services and Postal Services.